doersino/uji/README.md

 * Keeping option values in local storage and restoring them on load if no URL hash present.
 * WebGL rendering (although blend modes and blurring might not be so easy there).
 * Video export, see [here](https://stackoverflow.com/questions/19235286/convert-html5-canvas-sequence-to-a-video-file/62065826#62065826) – this might be worth revisiting later since it's only been made possible at all somewhat recently.
+* In a similar vein, "meta sliders" that enable the generation of [short animations like this one](https://www.reddit.com/r/generative/comments/nozv1a/one_way_portal_made_with_uji/).
+But that seems too complex from a user-interface perspective (and *prohibitively* slow to render all the frames for even just a preview).
 * The possibility to export the result as a minimal JavaScript file with all `opts.*` references in the render loop substituted?
 That might help folks adapt their results for, say, pen plotting.